ktasos/smart-type/README.md

 Specify the name of the **data-** attribute it will be used.
 Default value is **val**.

 #### onSave
 The callback function that is called when the user hits Enter.
-It has two attributes, the previous and the current value.
+It has three attributes, the previous value, the current value and the textbox.

 #### onCancel
 The callback function that is called when the user hits ESC.
+It has three attributes, the previous value, the current value and the textbox.

+## Changelog

+#### Version 0.2
+Changed attributes for the callback functions.
+Cancel event occurs only when the textbox's value has changed.

+#### Version 0.1
+Initial commit.
+Save and Cancel events supported.